dimitrijeran-dev/Masters-Project/README.md

 # Masters-Project

-Automated / Machine Learning Crack Growth and Lifing for Aerospace Materials and Structures
+**Physics-Based Crack Growth and Lifing for Aerospace Materials and Structures**

 ---

 ## Overview

-This repository captures early-stage tooling for a machine-learning-enabled workflow to predict crack growth and remaining life in aerospace materials and structures.
+This repository contains tooling for a **physics-based workflow** to predict crack growth and remaining life in aerospace materials and structures.

 The initial focus is a **2D plate with a central hole and a Mode I crack emanating from the hole edge**, analyzed within the framework of **linear elastic fracture mechanics (LEFM)**.
-Siemens NX finite element simulations provide near-tip displacement fields, which are post-processed using the **Displacement Correlation Method (DCM)** to extract stress intensity factors (SIFs) for downstream crack-growth and lifing models.
+Siemens NX finite element simulations provide near-tip displacement fields, which are post-processed using the **Displacement Correlation Method (DCM)** to extract stress intensity factors (SIFs).

+The extracted \(K_I(a)\) data are designed for downstream use in **fatigue crack growth and lifing models** (e.g., Paris law and related damage-tolerance methodologies).
+The project emphasizes a **theory-driven, verifiable fracture mechanics pipeline** as the foundation for future extensions (e.g., reduced-order modeling or data-driven methods).

 ---

 ## Repository Structure

-- `src/dcm.py` – Lightweight Python utilities and CLI for computing Mode I stress intensity factors using the displacement correlation method.
+- `src/dcm.py` – Python utilities and CLI for computing Mode I stress intensity factors using the Displacement Correlation Method, including:
+  - Automated upper/lower crack-face node pairing
+  - Near-tip radial sweeps
+  - K-dominant plateau identification
+  - Interactive and batch workflows
 - `README.md` – Project overview, modeling assumptions, and quickstart
   instructions.